jonkristian/no.jonkristian.octoprint/README.md

 [OctoPrint](https://octoprint.org) is a web interface for your 3D printer.
 This is the app integration for Homey.

 ## Instructions
+[Download](https://github.com/jonkristian/no.jonkristian.octoprint/archive/master.zip) and extract the latest code and type ``npm install`` from inside the folder, it will install app dependencies, then you can type ``homey app install``.
 Once installed you can add your octoprint server as a device.
 The main app only features polling time for now.
 Homey's onoff state represents connect/disconnect in octoprint.
 This app is alpha, if you have any issues or feature suggestions please report them [here](https://github.com/jonkristian/no.jonkristian.octoprint/issues).

 ## Features (for now)
 * Printer connect/disconnect